wgroeneveld/tfsbuildradiator/README.md

 Execute server.bat - it starts a simple server to serve index.html @ port 9000 (to be able to use `jQuery.getJSON()` locally)

 Done!

+### It doesn't work on my machine/browser!

+Could be.
+Chrome does not allow GET requests from another origin so running the index.html file locally without the server will result in this error: "Failed to load resource: No 'Access-Control-Allow-Origin' header is present on the requested resource.
+Origin 'null' is therefore not allowed access. ".
+There's a config flag in chrome that disables this error, or simply use the python server!